RoManInv/one-time-privilege-approval/readme.md

 sudo chmod 0600 /etc/privilege-approval/totp.secret
 ```

-Copy the secret to the administrator's authenticator app, and test it by comparing the OTP on the app and the one returned by the following command:
+Copy the secret to the administrator's authencator app, and test it by comparing the OTP on the app and the one returned by the following command:
 ```bash
 sudo oathtool --totp -b "$(sudo cat /etc/privilege-approval/totp.secret)"
 ```